Fabien-Maury/tictactoe/README.md

 # Tic-tac-toe

-Press enter to stast a new game.
+Press enter to start a new game.

+It is a 2 players game.
+Each player want to own 3 neigboring cells.

-When their turn happens,each of the two players needs to type the number of the cell they want to play, from 1 (bottom-left), to 9 (top-right) :
+When their turn happens,a player needs to type the number of the cell they want to play, from 1 (bottom-left), to 9 (top-right) :
  7|8|9